Octagon-simon/octaValidate-reactjs/README.md

 ```
 - Create and return the form

 Now, we have to create a form tag with input elements and set the attribute **octavalidate** with a list of validation rules on the form inputs.

+> Make sure that the form element has an ID attahced to it!

 ```javascript
 import octaValidate from 'octavalidate-reactjs'